oracle/python-oracledb/doc/src/api_manual/deprecations.rst

 when they were first deprecated and a comment on what should be used instead, if applicable.
 The most recent deprecations are listed first.

+.. list-table-with-summary:: Desupported in python-oracledb 2.0
+    :header-rows: 1
+    :class: wy-table-responsive
+    :summary: The first column, Name, displays the deprecated or desupported API name.
+The second column, Comments, includes information about when the API was deprecated or desupported and what API to use, if applicable.
+    :name: _deprecations_2_0

+    * - Name
+      - Comments
+    * - ``oracledb.__future__.old_json_col_as_obj``
+      - This attribute is desupported and does not need to be set to fetch VARCHAR2 and LOB columns that contain JSON data.

 .. list-table-with-summary:: Deprecated in python-oracledb 1.4
     :header-rows: 1